That Place We Cannot Enter

 First, The Village is about man’s attempt to protect himself from evil.
 In the universe of The Village, the world is not as it should be, so the elders of the community isolate themselves from the wickedness they see in the towns.
 In their community, they train their children, remove distractions, seek to live innocent lives.
 They hope to keep evil at bay by going through elaborate rituals, dressing up in robes, throwing sacrificial meat on altars, hoping to appease “Those We Don’t Speak Of.”
 The children growing up in this village learn that to keep themselves safe they must have a “priesthood” who acts on their behalf and that their “innocence” very well may protect them from evil.

 But, secondly, The Village reveals that man’s best attempts to keep evil out of his camp will always fail.
 In the film, evil still enters their village, despite their “innocence.”
 In one home it takes the life of a child and in another it mortally wounds a man.
 The woods which form a barrier between them and the towns cannot protect them from what they truly fear, and neither can the “priesthood.”
-The problem is: they can’t keep out the heart of man.
+The real problem, of course, with trying to keep evil from their village is that they cannot keep the heart of man out of the village.

 THAT PLACE WE CANNOT ENTER